-At the core of it all lies the agile theory, representing the core values and the 12 principles defined in the manifesto.
-However, the agile theory in itself does not provide any specific rules, it simply reflects what the project management teams should strive for.
-In other words, that is agile standards like continuous improvements, speed delivery, customer satisfaction, consistency, collaboration, simplicity and others.
-Therefore, we separated agile in the picture, so that we would not start to associate it with just one methodology.
+At the center of it all lies the theory, representing the 4 core values and 12 principles of Agile defined in the manifesto.
+However, the Agile theory in itself does not provide any specific rules, it simply reflects what the project management teams should strive for.
+In other words, that is Agile standards like continuous improvements, speed delivery, customer satisfaction, consistency, collaboration, simplicity, and others.
+Therefore, we separated Agile in the picture, so that we would not start to associate it with just one methodology.

-To begin with, the first generation of agile methodologies were developed straight after the agile manifesto or adapted to fit its requirements.
+To begin with, the first generation of Agile methodologies definition was developed straight after the Agile manifesto or adapted to fit its requirements.
 They list closest to agile in the cheat sheet.

-Firstly, Agile Modeling, which is a practice-based methodology for effective modeling and documentation of software-based systems.
+Agile Modeling is a practice-based framework for effective modeling and documentation of software-based systems.

-Secondly, Adaptive software development (ASD), which embodies the principle that continuous adaptation of the process to the work at hand is the normal state of affairs.
-It replaces the traditional waterfall cycle with a repeating series of speculate, collaborate and learn cycles.
+Adaptive software development (ASD) is an Agile methodology that embodies the principle that continuous adaptation of the process to the work at hand is the normal state of affairs.
+It replaces the traditional waterfall cycle with a repeating series of speculating, collaborate and learn cycles.

-Thirdly, Agile Unified Process (AUP), which applies agile techniques including test-driven development (TDD), agile modeling (AM), agile change management and database refactoring to improve productivity.
+Agile Unified Process (AUP) applies Agile techniques including test-driven development (TDD), Agile modeling (AM), Agile change management, and database refactoring to improve productivity.

-Crystal Clear Methods is a lightweight, flexible methodology from Alistair Cockburn in 2004.
+Crystal Clear Method is a lightweight, flexible methodology from Alistair Cockburn in 2004.
 It is designed for small teams of 6-8 people to develop non-critical business applications.

-Dynamic systems development method (DSDM) fixes cost, quality and time at the outset.
-It uses the MoSCoW prioritisation of scope into musts, shoulds, coulds and will not haves.
-By that it adjusts the project deliverable to meet the stated time constraint.
+Dynamic systems development method (DSDM) fixes cost, quality, and time at the outset.
+It uses the MoSCoW prioritization of scope into musts, shoulds, coulds, and will not haves.
+By that, it adjusts the project deliverables to meet the stated time constraint.

-Feature-driven development (FDD) is an agile framework that, as its name suggests, organizes software development around making progress on features.
+Feature-driven development (FDD) is an Agile methodology that, as its name suggests, organizes software development around making progress on features.
 However, features in the FDD context are not necessarily product features in the commonly understood sense.
 They are rather more similar to user stories in Scrum.